Petlja/PSIML/workshops/intro_to_tensorflow/tf_playground/readme.md

 # TensorFlow Playground Workshop
-This is frist of two workshops designed to cover basic use of low level TensorFlow, building and training simple Neural Network.
+This is the frist of two workshops designed to cover basic use of low level TensorFlow, building and training simple Neural Network.

 You will need to experiment with different network architectures: changing **features**, **layers**, **activation functions**; as well as training parameters: **optimizer**, number of **epochs**, **batch size**.

 ## Main goal
-Inspired by TensorFlow's [Neural Network Playground](https://playground.tensorflow.org/), an easy way to tinker with Neural Networks through simple UI, we provided a simple setup for creating and trainig in TensorFlow where you can edit and add your own ideas, with an end goal of getting the best results on given datasets.
+Inspired by TensorFlow's [Neural Network Playground](https://playground.tensorflow.org/), an easy way to tinker with Neural Networks through simple UI, we provided a simple setup for creating and training in TensorFlow where you can edit and add your own ideas, with an end goal of getting the best results on given datasets.

 ![Neural Network Playground](resources/playground.png)
 *Neural Network Playground*